 Environmental Factors and Focused Questions for Determination of Environmental Impact YES: Potentially Significant Impact NO: Less Than Significant With Mitigation NO: Less Than Significant Impact NO: No Impact a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
 Refer to Division of Mines and Geology Special Publication 42. ii) Strong seismic ground shaking. iii) Seismic-related ground failure, including liquefaction. iv) Landslides.
 X b) Result in substantial soil erosion or the loss of topsoil.
 X c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse.
 X d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial risks to life or property.
 X e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water.
-X a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death due to rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+X

 According to the Association of Bay Area Governments' (ABAG) Liquefaction Susceptibility in the Bay Area Map, liquefaction potential in the vicinity of the proposed project site is considered high (ABAG 2016).
-The District conducted a desktop geotechnical study of the proposed project area and engineers designed the proposed project to accommodate conditions identified in the study.
+As such, the District conducted a geotechnical study of the proposed project area.
+This study identified potential for the project to be affected by seismic hazards, landslide potential and expansive soils.
+Engineers designed the proposed project to comply with the recommendations of the study, the latest version of the Uniform Building Code (UBC), and the American Water Works Association design guidelines for seismically active areas.